|Previous College:||Catholic '05|

 Earning his undergraduate degree in philosophy from The Catholic University of America in Washington D.C., Kane was a three year starter for the men’s soccer team, earning All-Conference honors in 2004.
 Across his four year career, Kane scored 11 goals and seven assists for 29 points (11-7=29) in 68 career contests for the Cardinals.

 Kane also holds a Master’s degree in education with a specialization in athletic leadership and program administration from Goucher College and holds his USSF D License.

-Kane resides with his wife, Shannon, in Skaneateles, N.Y.
+Kane and his wife Shannon reside in Skaneateles, N.Y.